 6 proven ways to increase employee happiness

-And it’s apparently getting worse, with job satisfaction reaching a two year low according to a 2016 survey by the Chartered Institute of Personnel and Development (CIPD).
-Another study released this year came to a similarly grim conclusion: the UK has one of the lowest levels of job satisfaction in the world.
+Job satisfaction reached a two year low according to a survey by CIPD (Chartered Institute of Personnel and Development) and another study released has come to a similarly grim conclusion: the UK has one of the lowest levels of job satisfaction in the world.

+It can be hard to pinpoint the issues for each workplace.
 Perhaps it’s all the stress?
-Last year a government report revealed that stress accounted for 37% of all work related ill health cases and 45% of all lost working days due to ill health.
-To top matters off, earlier this year it was reported that one in three UK employees are considering leaving their jobs.
+In 2017, a government report revealed that stress accounted for 37% of all work related ill health cases and 45% of all lost working days due to ill health.
+To top matters off, in 2018 it was reported that one in three UK employees are considering leaving their jobs.

 But what is the root cause of low employee morale and how can it be fixed?
 The answer isn’t necessarily to throw money at the problem.
 While a salary bump might temporarily boost moods, it is long-term cultural shifts and making your employees feel valued that will bring about significant change.
 With that in mind, here are some actionable steps you can take towards creating a happier workforce today.